COPD Journey: Feeling Alone and Lonely

 “I’m all alone.
 I must be the only one who has COPD.
 I don’t see anyone else who has it.
 Others can’t possibly know what it’s like to be so short of breath.”

+Do you ever feel like you’re the only one with COPD?
 Have you ever felt, or do you still feel, like nobody understands what you’re going through?

+It’s normal to feel sometimes like you’re the only person with COPD.
+Some people with COPD stay at home and never go out.
+So, although they’re out there, you may feel alone because you don’t see them.
 Or maybe even though others are right there with you – good people who you know love you – you might still feel that nobody can possibly understand what you’re going through.
 And to be fair, if a person doesn’t have COPD and live with shortness of breath every day, that’s right, they can’t completely understand.

 So, let’s see…you have COPD, you have trouble breathing, you don’t know anybody else who has it, and nobody understands what you’re going through.
-That might sound like a hopeless situation, but wait… there are things you can do to make things better!
+That might sound like a hopeless situation, but wait…there are things you can do to make things better!
 Here are some suggestions you can start on today.

 There are millions of people with COPD.
 They live with it every day and they understand.
 Get to know them.
 Check with your local hospital and ask if they have a pulmonary rehabilitation program in person or online.
 If they don’t, ask to speak to their respiratory therapy department and find out where the nearest pulmonary rehab is.
 Ask also if there is a local breathing support group in person or online.
 You can also do a Google search for “pulmonary rehabilitation” or “breathing support group near (the name of your city or town).”